weibl9/DTGMs/README.md

 # DTGMs
 MATLAB codes for paper:
-    "On novel framework for discrete-time grey models: extension and applications", by Baolei Wei, Naiming Xie
+    "On unified framework for discrete-time grey models: extension and applications", by Baolei Wei, Naiming Xie